dbieber/davidbieber.com/hugo/content/snippets/2019-12-30-analyzing-my-browser-history.md

 |incremented_omnibox_typed_score  | Boolean    | I do not know what this is about. |

 As you can see, we can access every visit to every website that we've made since the last time we cleared our browsing history.
-We can see what website we visited (`visits.url`), when we visited it (`visits.visit_time`), how many times we've visited it (`urls.visit_count`), and how long each visit was (`visits.visit_duration`).
+We can see what website we visited (`visits.url`), when we visited it (`visits.visit_time`), how many times we've visited it (`urls.visit_count`), and how long each visit was for (`visits.visit_duration`).

 We can even use `visits.from_visit` to figure out what website linked us to each url, if that interests us.